ten-protocol/go-ten/design/wallet_extension.md

 ## Alternatives considered

+### Alternatives to a local server application

-### Chrome and Firefox extension
+#### Chrome and Firefox extension

+This is appealing because the user experience of installing and running a browser extension is better than the user experience of installing and running a local application.

-Chrome extensions can only make outbound network requests, and cannot serve an endpoint.
+However, this approach is unworkable because Chrome extensions can only make outbound network requests, and cannot serve an endpoint.
 Chrome has a [`chrome.socket` API](https://developer.chrome.com/docs/extensions/reference/socket/), but it is only available to Chrome apps, and not extensions.

 The penetration of Firefox was considered to be too low for a Firefox-extension-only approach to be considered viable.

-### Chrome app
+#### Chrome app

 Chrome apps are deprecated, and their support status is uncertain (see [here](https://blog.chromium.org/2021/10/extending-chrome-app-support-on-chrome.html)).

-### MetaMask snap
+#### MetaMask snap

 Snaps are an experimental MetaMask capability.